15th Geopolymer Camp: 2023, July 10 to 12th, with TUTORIAL (short courses for Newcomers)

 REGISTER HERE TO THE GEOPOLYMERCAMP REGISTER HERE TO THE WORKSHOP

 Notice.
 The Workshop fees DO NOT include the GeopolymerCamp registration.
 You have to register both, if you want to attend both sessions.

 - Reserve your place at GeopolymerCamp

-We’ll use this information to keep you informed once or twice a year about news or other plans provided by the Geopolymer Institute, and to gather demographic data yielding visitors statistics.
+We’ll use this information to keep you informed less than ten times per year about news or other plans provided by the Geopolymer Institute, and to gather demographic data yielding visitors statistics.
 Any information gathered using this form will not be given, sold or traded to anyone outside of the Geopolymer Institute for any reason.

 We consider all messages received as confidential because they may contain information that is privileged and exempt from disclosure.
 We will not transmit to third parties your e-mail address.
 According to the French law (art.
 34 of the law “Informatique et Libertés” ( Computer and Liberty ) 6-jan-1978), you have the right to access, edit, modify and delete all data concerning you.
 To apply this right, please write us.
 Read about our privacy statement to know more.